zhefu0604/zhefu0604.github.io/_pages/teaching.md

 - Volunteered to teach elementary school students at a religious school located in Lianhua village, a less-developed corner of China's mountainous west
 - Shocked by the poor health resources the left-behind children have, I designed the "Basic Health and Hygiene" course on my own, including creating the syllabus, preparing the materials and delivering 10 one-hour lectures

+#### Guest Lecturer

+##### UCLA CEE C181/C281 Traffic Engineering Systems: Operations and Control (Undergrad & Graduate Level)
+**Period:** Nov.
+2025
+**Institution:** UCLA

+- Enrollment: 30 (Undergrads & Graduates)
+- Instructed on the theory and application of modeling and control in mixed-autonomy traffic systems.

 ### **Mentoring**
 Honored with the <span style="color:rgb(128, 32, 117);"> Evergreen Award for Undergraduate Researcher Mentoring</span>, I have closely mentored <span style="color: #007bff;">a diverse group of 16 students</span>: from undergraduates, exchange students, Master of Engineering students, Master of Science students, and Ph.D. students, across [CEE](https://ce.berkeley.edu/) and [EECS](http://eecs.berkeley.edu/) departments.

 ##### Undergraduate Students

-**CEE Scholars research mentorship program** (for undergrads from PREP and T-PREP programs) - March 2024 - Present
+**CEE Scholars research mentorship program** (for undergrads from PREP and T-PREP programs) - Spring 2024
-- Sami Seyedjafar Kashi, CEE, 2024 - 2025
+- Sami Seyedjafar Kashi, CEE, Spring 2024

 **BAIR undergraduate mentoring program** - Oct.
 2023 - Present
 - Atharva Gupta, EECS, 2023 - 2024